Fast Funding for Government Contractors

 All government subcontractors can use invoice factoring.
 That is because the local or federal government is not a direct client.
 However, if your small business invoices another business that is a government contractor, you may be able to qualify for other invoice factoring programs.
 Contact us today to turn your open receivables into working cash flow.

 Qualifying for government receivables factoring does not consider your score, making factoring an excellent solution for financially distressed business owners.
 The main criteria for government invoice factoring are invoices for completed work to a government agency.

 - Your business must have a government-awarded contract with delivered invoices for completed services and work.

 - Your invoice must not be guaranteed as collateral.

 - You cannot have an unsolved bankruptcy or judgment that impedes accounts receivable.

 - General documentation of your business and identity

 Visit our previous article, “8 Requirements To Qualify for Factoring,” to learn more.

 Government Contract Factoring with Bankers Factoring

 At Bankers Factoring, our team of employee-owners is ready to get your business the funding it needs.
 We understand how hard it is to cover two or three months’ worth of overhead while waiting on your receivables.
 Our customized government factoring programs remove cash flow gaps in the middle of your government projects.
-We provide business owners the upfront capital to grow and operate their businesses.
+We give business owners the upfront capital to grow and operate their businesses.